emylfy/windots/README.md

 ## 🌟 About

-Сollection of configurations and tools to transform your Windows into an elegant and productive environment
+Collection of configurations and tools to transform your Windows 11 into an elegant and productive environment

 ## 🚀 Setup